 The central core of Where the flowers still grow is comprised of portraits of young men, shot alone within the colossal grandeur of an unspoiled landscape that seems to know nothing of national borders and political rivalries.
 The men stare at Sikka’s camera, which stares back at them, as if their silent images hold within them millions of words needed to explain everything.
 Having fused portraits of Kashmiri men with their landscapes, Sikka set out to record the more personal details of his visits, photographing objects found in homes but also animals, abandoned buildings, and elements of nature.
 These details provide a mise-en-scene for Sikka’s project, articulating a more nuanced interpretation of the region and its inhabitants, as well as highlighting the endless contrasts between the bucolic, indifferent natural world against human and individual lives and dreams.
 What we are ultimately left with is Sikka’s emotional response to his visits to Kashmir, the residual evidence of traumatic events, and the mute witnesses to the convulsions of history.

-Bharat Sikka (1973, New Delhi) studied at Parsons School of Design in New York, and lives between Europe and India.
-Documenting contemporary visions of India, recent exhibitions include Reimagine, a collaboration with Olivia Arthur for Photoworks, and Where the flowers still grow at the Kochi-Muziris Biennale, 2016 and at Nature Morte in 2017.
-His work has been exhibited at the National Museum in New Delhi; Project 88 and Chatterjee & Lal in Mumbai; Fotomuseum Winterthur, Switzerland; Whitechapel Gallery, London; IVAM Valencia, Spain; and the Arles Photo Festival.
+Bharat Sikka (1973, New Delhi) studied at Parsons School of Design, and lives between Europe and India.
+Documenting contemporary visions of India, recent exhibitions include Reimagine for Photoworks/Brighton Photo Biennial 2016, and Where the flowers still grow at the Kochi-Muziris Biennale 2016 and Nature Morte in 2017.
+His work has been exhibited at the National Museum in New Delhi; Project 88 and Chatterjee & Lal in Mumbai; Fotomuseum Winterthur, Switzerland; Whitechapel Gallery, London; ICP, New York; Unseen, Amsterdam; and the Arles Photo Festival.
 His book Matter was shortlisted for the 2017 First Book Award.
 He is represented by Nature Morte in India.